Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 As mentioned in the preamble for this section, the essential groupoid C*-algebra will later be characterized abstractly, so here are the crucial algebraic properties of our model inclusion:

 \state Theorem MainOne Under \ref {StandingGPDS}, and assuming that $\G $ is topologically free, the essential projection $\qess $ introduced in \ref {DefineFreeGpd} is injective on $C_0(X)$, and hence $C_0(X)$ may be identified with a subalgebra of $\Cgf $.
-Once this identification is made one has that is a weak Cartan inclusion, as defined in \ref {ManyTopFree.iv}.
+Once this identification is made one has that